negrinho/deep_architect/docs/source/tutorials/new_modules.rst

 is called each time one of the hyperparameters that is associated to the substitution module is assigned until finally all hyperparameters have a value assigned.
 The substitution is then performed.

-Substitution modules disappear from the graph when the subsitution is performed, being replaced by some graph fragment that is returned by the substitution function.
+Substitution modules disappear from the graph when the substitution is performed, being replaced by some graph fragment that is returned by the substitution function.
 The substitution function may itself return a graph fragment with substitution modules, which means that the process of substitution will proceed recursively until there are only basic modules.
 At that point, the search space is fully specified and we can call the compile and forward functions for each of the basic modules involved in it.

-The way to think about substitution modules is that they delay the choice of some structural property of the search space until some hyperparameters are assigned a value.
+Substitution modules delay the choice of some structural property of the search space until some hyperparameters are assigned a value.
 Substitution modules are very useful and allows us to write down more complex